 1. Check your cervical fluid.
 When you’re close to ovulation and ovulating, your cervical mucus will look like that off the clear part of an egg and stretch between your fingers.

 2. Chart your temperature.
 There are many apps out there to help you do this.
 I personally use Kindara .
 Each morning when you first wake up, before doing anything or eating or drinking anything, take your temperature.
-After you ovulated your temperature spikes and it will remain elevated until menstruation.
+After ovulation has occurred your temperature will spike 2/10ths of a degree and will remain elevated until menstruation.

 3. Use LH strips.

 LH (luteinizing hormone) spikes a few days before ovulation.
 LH signals a follicle to swell and burst releasing an egg into your fallopian tube.
 When an LH strip shows positive, you can expect to to ovulate few days later.
 If you don’t get an LH surge you will not ovulate that month.
 Note that women with PCOS might have several LH surges throughout the month, so this might not be an accurate way of determining upcoming ovulation.

 4. Note any sensations.
 Some women feel a sharp twinge in their ovary when the egg releases.

 I hope this article has inspired you to start charting, because awareness is the number key to taking charge of your reproductive health.
 If you are interested in more reading I recommend “Taking Charge of Your Fertility” by Toni Weschler.